Sure Dividend

 Final Thoughts

-The very high share price also is the reason why West Pharmaceutical Services’ dividend yield is very low, at just 0.3%.
-Despite the fact that the company is a Dividend Aristocrat, we rate the stock a sell at current prices.
+However, the stock’s valuation is very high, and we believe that shares are substantially overvalued at current levels.
+The very high share price also explains West Pharmaceutical Services’ low dividend yield.
+Despite the fact that the company is a Dividend Aristocrat, we rate the stock a hold at current prices.

 If you are interested in finding high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: